officialrajdeepsingh/awesome-nextjs/README.md

 - [Tailgrids](https://tailgrids.com/) - Tailgrids provides a variety of 500+ components, blocks, sections, and templates built on tailwind CSS.
 - [Kutty](https://kutty.netlify.app/) - Kutty is based on reusable tailwind CSS components and adds component interaction with alpine.js.
 - [Windmill UI](https://windmillui.com/) - Windmill UI is a free react base UI component library design with tailwind CSS.
-- [Myna UI](https://mynaui.com/) - Myna UI is open source tailwind CSS-based component library.
+- [Myna UI](https://mynaui.com/) - Myna UI is an open-source tailwind CSS-based component library.
 It provides few components as compared to other libraries.
 - [Tailwind Starter Kit](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation) - Tailwind Starter Kit is a Free and Open Source library.
 The Tailwind Starter Kit is based on Tailwind CSS.
 - [Tailblocks](https://tailblocks.cc/) - Tailblocks is a small library based on tailwind CSS.
 Tailblocks provide 60+ inbuilt components.
 - [Tailwind toolbox](https://www.tailwindtoolbox.com/) - A tailwind toolbox site is where you find other people's projects on tailwind CSS.
 All the project is free, and you copy and paste code into your project.